2020PB/police-brutality/reports/California.md

 * https://www.tiktok.com/@laurenxorose/video/6833031215541521669

-### Police shoot rubber bullets at two peaceful protestors | June 1st
+### Police shoot rubber bullets at two peaceful protesters | June 1st

-Two peaceful protestors are standing in an empty street.
-Dozens of police officers move forward and the protestors are shot by rubber bullets fired from officers.
+Two peaceful protesters are standing in an empty street.
+Dozens of police officers move forward and the protesters are shot by rubber bullets fired from officers.

 tags: shoot, rubber-bullet, protester